gjcooper/dodoc/template_contract.md

 d.
 Miscellaneous Expense – Actual and reasonable pre-approved costs that are directly and reasonably required for performance of the Services.
 e.
 Alcohol and most entertainment costs are NOT allowable expenses, will not be reimbursed by Company, and shall not be included in any manner in any invoice submitted hereunder.
 All invoices shall include a breakout and description of the Services rendered, along with the actual hours and expenses incurred (for T&M type services) and milestone descriptions (for FFP type services), receipts (if required), and shall be submitted in a format prescribed by the Company indicating the applicable purchase order number issued by the Company or Statement of Work for which the invoice relates.
-Company shall make payment within forty-five (45) days after receipt of a proper invoice that complies with the requirements of this Agreement.
+Company shall make payment within thirty (30) days after receipt of a proper invoice that complies with the requirements of this Agreement.
 Company may withhold any amounts in an invoice that are in dispute, are contrary to the requirements of this Section 3, or are not substantiated by proper receipts.
 Payments made to Consultant shall not constitute or be construed as acceptance of any of the Services performed by Consultant under this Agreement.

 INDEPENDENT CONTRACTOR